OhRetro/roblox-tweaker/README.md

 **Note 1**: This is not a FPS booster;
 **Note 2**: Make sure to make a backup of the textures if you want to revert it.

+changed the name from "Roblox Texture Remover" to "Roblox Tweaker"